romilsingh/Universal-Components/README.md

-# Page
+# Universal Components
-This is a blank page.
+This is where you will start your project, most of the projects foundation will be found here.
-Only use this page if you are in need of a page with no recondition.
+Now you will need to copy the code and create a skeleton or UK.

-If you are starting a new page that will need nav bar and nav menu please use the New Page repository
+If you need to customize some code please contact mendy and the developere who developed the componant